Tw1ddle/geometrize/README.md

  * Recreate images as geometric primitives.
  * Start with hundreds of images with preset settings.
- * Export geometrized images to SVG, PNG, JPG and animated GIF.
+ * Export geometrized images to SVG, PNG, JPG and more.
  * Export geometrized images as HTML5 canvas or WebGL webpages.
  * Export shape data as JSON for use in custom projects and creations.
  * Control the algorithm at the core of Geometrize with ChaiScript scripts.